Call for Projects: The UEFA Foundation for Children 2025

 Opportunity Description

-To advance children’s fundamental rights worldwide, the UEFA Foundation for Children has released its call for projects in 2023.
-Any organization that supports the UEFA Foundation’s mission and suggests doable steps to assist kids in the areas of access to sports, disabled children, healthy lifestyle, conflict victims, personal development, gender equality, environmental protection, employability, infrastructure and equipment, and strengthening partnerships can submit a project.
-The foundation supports projects in Europe and outside of Europe.
+To advance children’s fundamental rights worldwide, the UEFA Foundation for Children has released its call for projects in 2025.
+Any organization that supports the UEFA Foundation’s mission and suggests practical steps to support children in the areas of access to sports, disabled children, healthy lifestyles, conflict victims, personal development, gender equality, environmental protection, employability, infrastructure, and equipment, and strengthening partnerships can submit a project.
+The foundation supports projects in Europe and worldwide.

-UEFA Foundation’s primary goals are solidatry and development support, rooted in respect for the ethical values that the foundation shares with its partners.
+UEFA Foundation’s primary goals are solidarity and development support, rooted in respect for the ethical values that the foundation shares with its partners.

 Successful projects should also fulfill certain criteria set out by the board of trustees and described in the eligibility section below.